bNobo/needabreak/readme.md

 If you prefer, you can download the version you want to install from the [Releases page](https://github.com/bNobo/needabreak/releases)

 > Starting with version 3.x you'll need Windows 10 minimum.
 If you have an older system, you should download a previous version from the Releases page.
 The latest version before 3.x was 2.3.
-Please note that previous versions won't benefit from new functionnalities and security updates.
+Please note that previous versions won't benefit from new functionalities and security updates.
 You should upgrade your system to benefit from the latest version.

 ## Get started